-There are approximately 200 terpenes found in the Cannabis plant, but only a few of them are found in CBD products.
+There are approximately 200 terpenes found in the Cannabis plant.
+However, only a few of them are found in CBD products.
 In this article, we will cover some of the common terpenes found in CBD oil and their effects.
 When people talk about CBD, they often mention terpenes and the importance of them.
 Terpenes are oils that are secreted in the resin glands of the Hemp plant.
-When terpenes are combined with a number of Cannabinoids, a reaction occurs.
-This phenomenon is known as the ‘entourage effect’.
+When terpenes combine with a number of Cannabinoids, a reaction occurs.
+This phenomenon is the ‘entourage effect’.
 In simple terms, it means the different elements combine and make the whole product even more effective.

 List of Common Terpenes in CBD